 It's available on prescription and to buy from pharmacies.
 You can buy small packs from supermarkets (up to 20 standard strength tablets, 10 maximum strength tablets or 100ml of syrup).

-It is also combined with other ingredients in constipation remedies such as Manevac and Senokot Dual Relief tablets.
+It's also combined with other ingredients in constipation remedies such as Manevac and Senokot Dual Relief tablets.

-Who can and cannot take senna
+Who can take senna

-- have ever had an allergic reaction to senna or any other medicine in the past
+- have ever had an allergic reaction to senna or any other medicine

-- have a bowel obstruction
+- have a blockage in your bowel (intestinal obstruction)